logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/ldap/configure-project-mapping.md

 It is also possible to synchronize mappings without requiring users to log out.
 This can be done by setting ```ldap_group_mapping_sync_interval``` to an interval greater or equal to 2 minutes.
 If ```ldap_group_mapping_sync_interval``` is set group mapping sync will run periodically based on the interval and add or remove users from projects.

-## Conclusion
-In this guide you learned how to configure LDAP group to project mapping.